-In accordance with section 104(b) of the Consumer Product Safety Improvement Act of 2008 (CPSIA), also known as the Danny Keysar Child Product Safety Notification Act, in April 2011 the U.S. Consumer Product Safety Commission (Commission, or CPSC) published a consumer product safety standard for toddler beds.
-The standard incorporated by reference the ASTM voluntary standard for toddler beds, with several modifications.
-The CPSIA sets forth a process for updating standards that the Commission has issued under the authority of section 104(b) of the CPSIA.
-In accordance with that process, we are publishing this direct final rule, revising the CPSC's standard for toddler beds to incorporate by reference a more recent version of the applicable ASTM standard.
+In February 2017, the U.S. Consumer Product Safety Commission (CPSC) published an update to the consumer product safety standard for toddler beds.
+The standard incorporated by reference the applicable ASTM voluntary standard.
+ASTM has since published two revised versions of the voluntary standard for toddler beds.
+We are publishing this direct final rule revising the CPSC's mandatory standard for toddler beds to incorporate by reference, the most recent version of the applicable ASTM standard.

 You may submit comments, identified by Docket No. CPSC-2017-0012, by any of the following methods:

-Instructions: All submissions received must include the agency name and docket number for this notice.
-All comments received may be posted without change, including any personal identifiers, contact information, or other personal information provided, to http://www.regulations.gov.
-Do not submit confidential business information, trade secret information, or other sensitive or protected information electronically.
-Such information should be submitted in writing.
+Instructions: All submissions received must include the agency name and docket number for this proposed rulemaking.
+All comments received may be posted without change, including Start Printed Page 57316any personal identifiers, contact information, or other personal information provided, to: https://www.regulations.gov.
+Do not submit confidential business information, trade secret information, or other sensitive or protected information that you do not want to be available to the public.
+If furnished at all, such information should be submitted in writing.

 Start Further Info